setmy-info/setmy-info.github.io/src/site/markdown/it/architecture/decisions/adr-0030-framework-agnostic-fe-development.md

 * Reduces upgrade and migration costs
 * Improves developer productivity and confidence

----

-## Decision
+## 3. Decision

-We will adopt a **framework-agnostic frontend core architecture**, where all business logic and application behavior are implemented outside Angular and UI frameworks act only as adapters.
+We will adopt a framework-agnostic frontend core architecture, where all business logic and application behavior are implemented outside Angular and UI frameworks.
+These act only as **data visualizers**.

+Name it as: **Service For Component (SFC)** (like Backend For Frontend: BFF).

+Key decisions:

+1. Framework-Agnostic
+2. Layered Responsibility Model
+3. Thin UI Components
+4. Service per Component aka SFC
+5. UI-Independent Executability
+6. Developer Console Accessibility
+7. Testing Strategy
+8. Angular as an data visualizer

 ### Key decisions:

 1. **Framework-Agnostic Core**

-    * Business logic, workflows, validation, and state transitions are implemented in plain TypeScript modules.
+    * Business logic, workflows, validation, and state transitions are implemented in service layers.
     * The core must not import or depend on Angular or any UI framework.

 2. **Layered Responsibility Model**

    ```
-   UI Framework (Angular / React)
+   UI Presenter (Components in frameworks like Angular / React / VueJS / Other)
            ↓
-   UI Adapter / Presenter (Components)
+   Application Services (Domain Logic, non or less depending from framework)
            ↓
-   Application Services (Facades / Use Cases)
-           ↓
-   Domain Logic
-           ↓
-   Resource Ports (Interfaces)
-           ↓
    Resource Adapters (HTTP, storage, browser APIs)
    ```

-    * UI adapters (Angular components) are thin and UI-only.
+    * (Angular) components are thin and UI-only.
     * Application services coordinate use cases and expose behavior to the UI.
+Service layer prepare data for visualization.
-    * Domain logic contains pure business rules.
+    * Domain logic contains pure business rules and is implemented in service layer.
-    * Resource access is abstracted behind interfaces (ports).
+    * Resource access are data sources.

 3. **Thin UI Components**